$IncomeTaxByState.com

 Which states do not tax Social Security income?

-41 states do not tax Social Security benefits.
-The 9 that do are Colorado, Connecticut, Kansas, Minnesota, Montana, New Mexico, Rhode Island, Utah, and Vermont.
-Most have income thresholds above which the exemption phases out.
+41 states plus DC do not tax Social Security benefits in 2026 per state DOR publications.
+The 9 that do are Colorado, Connecticut, Kansas, Minnesota, Montana, New Mexico, Rhode Island, Utah, and Vermont, each with income-based phase-out thresholds per their own state statutes.
+Per Tax Foundation State Tax Climate Index 2026.

 Is a no-income-tax state always cheaper overall?

 Not necessarily.
-States without income tax often have higher property taxes, sales taxes, or other levies.
-Texas has some of the highest property tax rates in the US.
-The total tax burden depends on income, home value, and spending habits.
-See noincometaxstates.com for a full analysis.
+States without income tax often have higher property taxes (Texas averages 1.74% per Tax Foundation property data), sales taxes (Washington 6.5% state plus 7% capital gains over $250K per Wash.
+Rev. Code § 82.87), or other levies.
+The total tax burden depends on income, home value, and spending.
+See noincometaxstates.com for the 9-state burden comparison.